MyriamJo/MyriamJo/README.md

 Fresh Graduate Networks and Telecommunications Engineer at The German University in Cairo (GUC) with a keen interest in software development and emerging technologies.
 Proficient in practical projects, including mobile app development and AI.
-I am actively seeking new career opportunities and eager to explore roles that align with my skills and aspirations.
+I am actively seeking new career opportunities and eager to explore roles that align with my skills and aspirations. [miriamjoseph16@gmail.com](mailto:miriamjoseph16@gmail.com)

-* ✉️  You can contact me at [miriamjoseph16@gmail.com](mailto:miriamjoseph16@gmail.com)
-* 🧠  I'm learning GenAI, LLM and AI Agents

 ### Skills and Frameworks